AdobeDocs/experience-manager-65.nl-NL/help/assets/launch.md

 * (Vereist) *Adobe Analytics* -extensie

-Als u deze extensie wilt configureren, hebt u eerst de rapportsuite-id nodig die u vindt in Adobe Analytics, onder **[!UICONTROL Admin > Report Suite]**, onder de kolomkop **[!UICONTROL Report Suite ID]** .
+To configure this extension, you will first need the Report Suite ID found in Adobe Analytics, under **[!UICONTROL Admin > Report Suite]**, under the **[!UICONTROL Report Suite ID]** column header.

-(Alleen voor demonstratiedoeleinden wordt de rapportsuite-id van de **[!UICONTROL DynamicMediaViewersExtensionDoc]** Report Suite gebruikt in de volgende schermafbeeldingen.
-Deze id is gemaakt en gebruikt in [Een rapportsuite](#selecting-a-report-suite) eerder selecteren.)
+(For demonstration purposes only, the Report Suite ID of the **[!UICONTROL DynamicMediaViewersExtensionDoc]** Report Suite will be used in the following screenshots.
+Deze id is eerder gemaakt en gebruikt in [Een rapportsuite selecteren](#selecting-a-report-suite).)

 ![image2019-7-8_16-45-34](assets/image2019-7-8_16-45-34.png)